-Criterion 1: Element(s): 1.4, 6.1, 6.2 Biological Diversity Protected Areas and Sites of Special Biological and Cultural Significance; Aboriginal and Treaty Rights; Respect for Aboriginal Forest Values, Knowledge and Uses CSA Core Indicator(s): 1.4.2 Protection of it dentified sacred and culturally important sites 6.1.3: Level of management and/or protection of areas w fishing, gath 6.2.1: Evidence of understanding and use of Aboriginal knowledge through the engagement of willing Aboriginal communities, using a process that identifies and manages culturally important resources and values Indicator Statement Target Statement Percentage of known traditional site-specific aboriginal values and uses identified during SFMP, FDP, FSP, or PMP referrals addressed in operational plans 100% of known traditional site-specific aboriginal values and uses identified during SFMP, FDP, FSP, or PMP referrals will be addressed in operational plans Value(s): Protected Areas and Sites of Special Geological, Biological, or Cultural Significance; Treaty and Aboriginal Rights; Aboriginal Forest Values and Uses SFM Objective: We will implement management strategies appropriate to the long term maintenance of protected areas and sites of special geological, biological, or cultural significance.
+Criterion 1: Element(s): 1.4, 6.1, 6.2 Biological Diversity Protected Areas and Sites of Special Biological and Cultural Significance; Aboriginal and Treaty Rights; Respect for Aboriginal Forest Values, Knowledge and Uses

+CSA Core Indicator(s): 1.4.2 Protection of identified sacred and culturally important sites 6.1.3: Level of management and/or protection of areas where culturally important practices and activities (hunting, fishing, gathering) occur

+6.2.1: Evidence of understanding and use of Aboriginal knowledge through the engagement of willing Aboriginal communities, using a process that identifies and manages culturally important resources and values

+Indicator Statement Target Statement Percentage of known traditional site-specific aboriginal values and uses identified during SFMP, FDP, FSP, or PMP referrals addressed in operational plans 100% of known traditional site-specific aboriginal values and uses identified during SFMP, FDP, FSP, or PMP referrals will be addressed in operational plans

+Value(s): Protected Areas and Sites of Special Geological, Biological, or Cultural Significance; Treaty and Aboriginal Rights; Aboriginal Forest Values and Uses

+We will implement management strategies appropriate to the long term maintenance of protected areas and sites of special geological, biological, or cultural significance.

 We will recognize and respect Treaty 8 rights.

 We will respect known traditional Aboriginal forest values, and uses.
-Linkage to TFL 48 Licence: For the purposes of sections 2.27(f) and (g) of the TFL 48 Licence this SFM Objective(s), Indicator Statement, Target Statement, Acceptable Variance, and Strategy and Implementation Schedule are submitted to the MoFR for approval.

 Canfor common indicator statement: Percent of identified Aboriginal forest values, knowledge and uses considered in forestry planning processes